laravel/docs/artisan.md

     php artisan list

 Every command also includes a "help" screen which displays and describes the command's available arguments and options.
-To view a help screen, simply precede the name of the command with `help`:
+To view a help screen, precede the name of the command with `help`:

     php artisan help migrate